MicrosoftDocs/security/zero-trust/adopt/secure-remote-hybrid-work.md

 | Pilot | Stage 2: Identify the next 50-100 endpoints in the production environment |
 | Full deployment | Stage 3: Enroll the rest of the endpoints in larger increments |

-Securing Identities starts with adopting multifactor authentication (MFA) and segmenting access using Azure AD Conditional Access.
+Securing identities starts with adopting MFA and segmenting access using Azure AD Conditional Access.
 These features support the principle of verifying explicitly but require an incremental adoption process.
 Depending on the approach, the MFA methodology may need to be rolled out and communicated to users before the switch-on date, especially for an existing workforce used to using passwords only.

 Considered the following elements while planning for this scenario: